X-C3LL/x-c3ll.github.io/_posts/2018-05-08-forkpty-dnscat2.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Something that boils me since few years ago is the fashion of using "pty.spawn" and similar tricks to get a pseudoterminal.
 You does not always have python installed in the machine that you just compromised, so if you are going to drop a custom binary in that machine there is no reason to not to do the things "well".
 Without a pty, stuff like doing a ssh to other server, using sudo, vim, etc. is a pain in the ass.
-Of course there are tons of tricks to avoid this issues, but it is far better if we can avoid to use external help when we just can run a child process inside a pty just editing few lines.
+Of course there are tons of tricks to solve this issues, but it is far better if we can avoid to use external help.
+We can run a child process inside a pseudoterminal just editing few lines.
 In this post we are going to edit a well-known tool [DNSCat2](https://github.com/iagox86/dnscat2) in order to obtain a shell inside a pty.

 ## From fork() to forkpty()